 Inventory and order status data, collected in real-time, often through data collection devices, are typically uploaded to the base ERP system on a batch basis.

-Types of warehouse management system
+Types of the warehouse management systems

-Following are the most common and popular types of warehouse management systems.
+The following are the most common and popular types of warehouse management systems.

 1. Standalone system

-Features of the standalone system are inventory management, warehouse operations, barcode scanning, slotting, putaway, picking, packing, shipping, validity date tracking.
+Features of the standalone system are inventory management, warehouse operations, barcode scanning, slotting, putaway, picking, packing, shipping, and validity date tracking.
 This system suits small businesses.

 This system is a typical web-based system such as SaaS.
 It provides faster implementation and helps to reduce IT maintenance as it is hosted on a separate server, depending on the vendor’s specifications.